toralf/tinderbox/README.md

 Bugs can be filed using *bgo.sh* - the comand line is part of the email.

 ###manually bug hunting within an image
-1. stop image if running (or other/s to not run more than 10 chroots in parallel)
+1. stop image if it is running
 2. chroot into it
 3. inspect/adapt files in */etc/portage/packages.*
-4. do your work, use */usr/local/portage* to test changed ebuilds, b/c */usr/portage* is shared among all images by the host
+4. do your work, use */usr/local/portage* to test changed ebuilds and not*/usr/portage* b/c the later is shared among all images by the host
-5. exit
+5. exit from chroot
-6. start previously stopped image/s
+6. revert step 1

 ###unattended test of a package/s
 Append package/s to the package list in the following way:

-    cat <<<EOF >> ~/run/[image_name]/tmp/packages
+    cat <<<EOF >> ~/run/[image]/tmp/packages
     STOP this text is displayed as the subject of an info email package1
     ...